INSTRUCTIONS FOR AUTHORS

 - Perspectives - short articles presenting new ideas (without data) intended to stimulate scientific debate.

-- Commentaries - short communications on a paper within an issue or on a topical subject.
+- Commentaries - short communications on a topical subject.

 Page Limits The journal does not impose specific length constraints on papers.
 However, preference is given to shorter, more concise papers.
 Papers may be returned for shortening before review if the editor deems the paper to be longer than the topic or data warrant.
 Papers that will be longer than 10-12 typeset pages are usually returned for shortening before review.